Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/getting-started-boss-room.md

 First, build an executable and distribute it to all players.

 :::tip
-**Tip**: It is possible to connect between multiple instances of the same executable OR between executables and the Unity Editor that you used to create the executable.
+**Tip**: it's possible to connect between multiple instances of the same executable OR between executables and the Unity Editor that you used to create the executable.
 :::

 Next, you need to set up a relay.
 Running the Boss Room over the internet currently requires setting up a relay: